gep13/gep13/input/blog/2019-a-retrospective.md

 ### GitReleaseManager

 For a long time, GitReleaseManager has been in maintenance mode, as it "just" works for what I needed it for.
-However, in 2019, it has seeen a lot of work, getting new features, including shipping as a .Net Global Tool.
+However, in 2019, it has seen a lot of work, getting new features, including shipping as a .Net Global Tool.
 Huge thanks here to Artur and Kim for the nudge to invest time in this tool again.

 ### GitVersion